NULLPointerGuy/NULLPointerGuy.github.io/_posts/2016-01-18-Curved-animation-of-FAB.md

  }
 {% endhighlight %}

-**Note**:
+**Note**:<br/>
-this kind of fab animation will be useful when you want to animate the fab in the fragment or maybe inside one single activity without transitions.
+this kind of fab animation will be useful when you want to animate the fab in the fragment or maybe inside one single activity without transitions.<br/>
 In case of the activity transition animation please follow my next blog post where we can achive it using transitions by moving from one activity to another.<br/>

- **More reading:**
+ **More reading:**<br/>
-1.Find out more in detail by [visiting the project on GitHub](https://github.com/callmekarthik/AnimationsDemo).
+1.Find out more in detail by [visiting the project on GitHub](https://github.com/callmekarthik/AnimationsDemo).<br/>
-2.Do check this old but awesome blog post about curve motion by [Chet Haase](http://graphics-geek.blogspot.com.es/2012/01/curved-motion-in-android.html).
+2.Do check this old but awesome blog post about curve motion by [Chet Haase](http://graphics-geek.blogspot.com.es/2012/01/curved-motion-in-android.html).<br/>